Intent

 - Recognising the dangers of stereotyping.
 For example, expecting dynamic work from boys in gymnastics and neat and controlled work from girls.

-- Recognising the need to extend more able pupils and, if necessary, referring them to the subject leader and gifted and talented co-ordinator.
+- Recognising the need to extend more able pupils and, if necessary, referring them to the subject leader.
 They may then be further extended.

 Children are taught weekly by teaching staff in EYFS and by a sports coach and teaching staff from Year 1 to Year 6.
 Teacher knowledge is supplemented by use of the resources provided by subscription to Get Set 4 PE.
 Children will be exposed to these different sports again at differing points of their time at Enfield Academy.
 The curriculum is further enhanced by participation in numerous sporting tournaments with other schools in the area and after school clubs.
 Sports activities are offered at lunchtimes, supervised by a qualified sports coaches including: football, hockey, basketball and netball.